 While sales growth is crucial, what truly excites the market is a company’s ability to translate that growth into even stronger profitability.
 And Vishal Mega Mart has done just that, with its earnings outpacing revenue growth significantly.

 Gross Profit grew by 21.6% to βΉ8,913 million, with the gross margin expanding marginally to 28.4% from 28.2% last year.
 This slight improvement hints at better procurement, pricing strategies, or a favorable sales mix.
+Management indicated that their aim is to keep gross margins relatively constant, reinvesting any improvements back into growth and business quality.

 The real story, however, unfolds at the operational profitability level.
 Adjusted EBITDA (pre-INDAS116 and pre-ESOP charges) surged by a remarkable 33.7% year-on-year to βΉ3,244 million.
 More importantly, the Adjusted EBITDA margin expanded by a significant 100 basis points (bps), rising from 9.3% in Q1 FY25 to 10.3% in Q1 FY26.
 This is a clear indicator of enhanced operational efficiencies and leveraging of fixed costs as revenue scales.
+Management expects this EBITDA margin improvement to continue at a similar historical pace (0.1-0.3% improvement).

 This trend continued down to the bottom line, with Adjusted Profit After Tax (PAT) (pre-ESOP charges) jumping by an even more impressive 37.8% to βΉ2,155 million.
 The Adjusted PAT margin also expanded by 90 bps, from 6.0% to 6.9%.
 This substantial growth, disproportionate to revenue growth, suggests effective cost management across various expense lines, from employee benefits to other operating expenses, which grew at a slower pace than revenue.
 The minimal contribution from ‘Other Income’ further validates that this earnings growth is fundamentally driven by core operations.